pulse-browser/gluon/docs/content/reference/config.md

 ## vendor

-The name of the company that is building the browser
+The name of the company that is building the browser.

 ```json
 {